our story

 In the early 2000's, and having moved on from Jemalong Wool, Warwick had enough contacts to be able to develop his own line of next-to-skin Merino clothing and what was to become Woolerina.

-When we launched our first collection in February 2006 there were just four styles - two for men and two for women - in three colours.
-These initial styles were created by Warwick's wife Robyn who has a background in fashion design and pattern making.
+The first Woolerina collection, launched in February 2006, was just four styles - two for men and two for women - in three colours, designed by Robyn.
 Simple styling and basic lines were the foundation for these original designs and this principal continues to be at the heart of all the designs we create.
+There are now many more designs for both women and men and our collection now also encompasses styles for babies and children.
+We are proud to be able to dress your family for warmth, comfort and style!

 Working with a very specific selection criteria (carefully curated by Warwick) to select the raw, un-mulesed Merino wool which is used in our products and then following this wool through all stages of processing to knitting, dying and garment construction is what makes our brand unique.